-Process to Update Basic Policy for the Coastside Protection Area

-While significant progress has been made to meet Service Plan commitments since its adoption in 2004, one Service Plan Guideline (G.6.1) remains outstanding, which states that the District will develop a Basic Policy for the Coastside Protection Area.
-As the Service Plan has provided adequate policy guidance on the District's work on the coastside over the past 20 years, the Board, at its July 12, 2023 meeting, approved a process to incorporate the Coastside Protection Area into the Basic Policy in a manner consistent with the Coastal Service Plan.
+Process to Revise the Basic Policy to Incorporate the Coastside Protection Area While significant progress has been made to meet Service Plan commitments since its adoption in 2004, one Service Plan Guideline (G.6.1) remains outstanding, which states that the District will develop a Basic Policy for the Coastside Protection Area.
+As the Service Plan has provided adequate policy guidance on the District's coastside work over the past 20 years, the Board, at its July 12, 2023 meeting, approved a process to incorporate the Coastside Protection Area into the Basic Policy in a manner consistent with the Coastal Service Plan.
 The process includes:

-- Existing Policy Review and Development of Draft Basic Policies - Board Review of the Draft Basic Policy language/edits for the Coastside Protection Area - Public Outreach and Input on Draft Basic Policy Language/Edits - Incorporation of Public and Board Input into the Final Draft - Board review and approval of Final Basic Policy Language/Edits
+- Existing Policy Review and Development of Draft Basic Policies - Board Review of the Draft Basic Policy language/edits for the Coastside Protection Area

+- Public Outreach and Input on Draft Basic Policy Language/Edits - Incorporation of Public and Board Input into the Final Draft - Board review and approval of Final Basic Policy Language/Edits

-At this meeting, the Board also approved the formation of a Board ad hoc committee to guide the Basic Policy update process.
+At this meeting, the Board also approved the formation of a Board Ad Hoc Committee to guide the Basic Policy update process.